-In 2021, 41 states and the District of Columbia levied a broad-based individual income tax.
+In 2022, 41 states and the District of Columbia levy a broad-based individual income tax.
 New Hampshire taxes only interest and dividends.
 Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming do not tax individual income of any kind.
 (Tennessee previously taxed bond interest and stock dividends but the tax was repealed effective in tax year 2021.)

 - How much revenue do state and local governments raise from individual income taxes?

 - Which states rely on individual income taxes the most?

 - How much do individual income tax rates differ across states?